Skip to content

 Submitting Your Application

-During the semester that you are completing proseminar, submit the official application to the program.
 Don’t delay!
 It is critical to prioritize the degree course required for admission and apply to the program before completing subsequent courses.
-We have fall, spring, and summer admission cycles.
+By doing so, you’ll:

 Eligible students who submit a complete and timely application will have 8 more courses after admission to earn the degree.